They Look Similar, But They're Different Things

 If you answered "yes" to any of these – you probably need an application, not just a website.

 Not sure?
 Get in touch.
-We'll review your case and tell you what makes sense — no commitments.
+I'll review your case and tell you what makes sense – no commitments.
 Interested in pricing?
-Check out our web application development page.
+Check out my web application development page.